Content-Based Search for Deep Generative Models: Extensions

+\lblsec{applications} We describe two extensions: searching with multimodal queries and searching with a given model.

-We show qualitatively that our search method can be extended to multimodal queries, based on the Product-of-Experts formulation described in \refsec{method_app}.
-We demonstrate how leveraging multiple input modalities from the user can retrieve models which are better tailored to user queries.
-Specifically, we test this application for text-image pairs, as shown in \reffig{multimodal}.
+\myparagraph{Multimodal user query.} We show qualitatively that our search method can be extended to multimodal queries based on the Product-of-Experts formulation~\cite{hinton2002training, huang2021multimodal}.
+Given a multimodal query (e.g., text-image pair), the retrieval score is the product of individual query likelihoods.
+We demonstrate how one can leverage multiple input modalities to perform nuanced searches in \reffig{multimodal} using the \texttt{\firstmom} method with pre-trained features.
+We show additional multimodal retrieval results in \refapp{analysis}.